DeepActsNet: Spatial and Motion features from Face, Hands, and Body Combined with Convolutional and Graph Networks for Improved Action Recognition: Related Work

-Deep Action Stamps (DeepActs) encode spatial and motion information of actions in terms of landmark key-points information from face, body skeleton data, skeleton data of two hands, body bones data, and optical-flow information extracted from an input video sequence.
-Specifically, DeepActs contain five $C\times W\times H$-dimensional data representations, where $C$ represents the number of channels, $W$ and $H$ represent the width and height of each channel, respectively.
-In this work, for body skeleton data, we considered 3D keypoints information of 25 joints already provided by the authors of the NTU60 \cite{shahroudy2016ntu}, NTU120 \cite{liu2019ntu}, and SYSU \cite{hu2015jointly} datasets.
-For hand skeleton data, we considered 2D keypoints information of 21 finger joints extracted from each hand.
+Deep Action Stamps (DeepActs) are composed of multi-modal graph-based and image-based data representations which encode actions in terms of spatial and motion information of body skeleton, skeletons of two hands, and face skeleton.
+Body skeleton data consists of 3D keypoints of 25 joints already provided by the authors of the NTU60 \cite{shahroudy2016ntu}, NTU120 \cite{liu2019ntu}, and SYSU \cite{hu2015jointly} datasets, and bones information which represent the difference of coordinates between two joints spatially connected as shown in Fig. \ref{fig_network}.
+Specifically, each bone is represented as a 3D vector pointing to its target joint form its source joint, encoding information both about the length and the direction of the vector.
+Hand skeleton data consists of 2D keypoints of 21 finger joints extracted from each hand.
 To extract hand skeleton data from videos, we trained our own Detectron2 \cite{wu2019detectron2} based hand pose estimator using the hands database of \cite{simon2017hand}.
-For face skeleton data, we considered 2D keypoints information of 68 landmark positions as defined in \cite{sagonas2016300}.
-To extract face skeleton data from videos, we used the DLib facial landmark detector method from OpenCV.
-Some actions such as ``standing up" versus ``sitting down" are challenging to recognize from joints spatial information alone.
-To encode discriminative information about these actions, we extract motion information in terms of: 1) Bone information which represent the difference of coordinates between two joints spatially connected as shown in Fig. \ref{fig_network}.
-Specifically, each bone is represented as a vector pointing to its target joint form its source joint, encoding information both about the length and the direction of the vector.
-2) Optical-flow which calculates pixel movement information between adjacent frames of a video sequence.
-Given sequential joints spatial and motion data, the construction of deep action stamps proceeds as follow: \textbf{First}, we map the data as pixels into a $C\times W\times H$-dimensional representation, where $W$ encodes the temporal information, $H$ encodes the different joint types, and $C$ encodes the feature channels.
-For body 3D keypoints, the feature channels correspond to the $x$, $y$, and $z$ coordinates.
-For face and hand 2D keypoints, the feature channels correspond to $x$, $y$, and $z=x+y$ values.
-For optical-flow, the feature channels correspond to the optical flow information in $x$ direction, $y$ direction, and the sum of optical flow values in $x$ and $y$. \textbf{Next}, we normalize the pixels values between 0 and 255.
+Face skeleton data consists of 2D keypoints information of 68 landmark positions as defined in \cite{sagonas2016300}.
+To extract face skeleton data from videos, we used a combination of RetinaFace \cite{deng2019retinaface} and the DLib facial landmark detector method of OpenCV.
+Fig. \ref{fig_pose} shows qualitative results of our multi-modal joints estimation for example videos of NTU60 dataset.
+Motion data consists of optical flow estimated between adjacent frames of a video sequence and represented with respect to the different joints types as shown in Fig. \ref{fig_network}.
+Since, most of the joints information is estimated using deep learning based methods, we term the multi-modal data ``Deep Action Stamps".
+Specifically, Deep Action Stamps contain five data modalities, where each modality is represented by a $C\times N_{f}\times N_{j}\times N_{p}-$dimensional graphical representation and a $C\times W\times H-$dimensional visual representation.
+Given sequential joints spatial and motion information from body, face, and hands, we construct DeepActs as follows. \textbf{First}, we construct a $C\times T\times N_{j}\times N_{p}-$dimensional graphical representation for each modality, where $C$ represents the number of feature channels, $T$ represents the temporal length (number of frames), $N_{j}$ represents the number of joints, and $N_{p}$ represents the number of people detected in the video sequence.
+For body skeleton, the feature channels ($C$) correspond to the $x$, $y$, and $z$ joint coordinates.
+For face and hand skeletons, the feature channels correspond to $x$, $y$, and $z=x+y$ values of 2D keypoints.
+For optical-flow, the feature channels represent the optical flow information in $x$ direction, $y$ direction, and the orientation component $\theta$. \textbf{Next}, we construct visual representations for each data modality.
+For this, we reshape the $C\times T\times N_{j}\times N_{p}-$dimensional graphical representations to $C\times T\times N_{j}*N_{p}$ dimensions and normalize the channels between 0 and 255.
+We resize the visual representations to a fixed width and height ($C\times 224\times 224$) using bilinear interpolation.
 For a given joint $\boldsymbol{p}_{t,k}$ of type $k$ at frame $t$, the corresponding normalized pixel value is computed as: